dormant-chicken/sortty/README.md

 [--size or -s] if not specified, size will be depending from the screen size, otherwise you can do HEIGTHxWIDTH, for example 30x20

-Available algorithms: bogo bubble merge insertion quick gnome heap cocktail selection shell oddeven comb bingo radix pigeonhole pancake bead stooge inplace_merge
+Available algorithms: bogo bubble merge insertion quick gnome heap cocktail selection shell oddeven comb bingo radix pigeonhole pancake bead stooge inplace_merge tim circle

 If you want custom options different from the default ones, do so like this example: